-Overall, T-CRS results of Primary Project indicated positive outcomes for the 2015-16 year.
-Of the 580 students that had pre and post T-CRS instruments completed, there was an increase in all four areas (task orientation, behavior control, peer social skills and assertiveness) on the T-CRS (see attached T-CRS report - Appendix 1).
+Overall, T-CRS results of Primary Project indicated positive outcomes for the 2016-17 year.
+Of the 466 students that had pre and post T-CRS instruments completed, there was an increase in all four areas (task orientation, behavior control, peer social skills and assertiveness) on the T-CRS.
+(This T-CRS report follows this section.)

-Each year, child associates complete the Associate Child Rating Scale or (A-CRS) both at the beginning (after 3-4 sessions with the student) of the student's time in Primary Project. as well as at the end.
-In the 2015-16 year, child associates completed pre- and post- A-CRS instruments on 570 children.
+Each year, child associates complete the Associate Child Rating Scale (A-CRS) both at the beginning (after 3-4 sessions with the student) of the student's time in Primary Project, as well as at the end.
+In the 2016-17 year, child associates completed pre- and post- A-CRS instruments on 480 children.
 There was positive change noted on all four areas of the A-CRS (initiative/participation, acting out/limits, shy/anxious, and self-confidence).
 Similar to the T-CRS, change is noted by effect size.
 Large effect size change is noted for students on the self-confidence and initiative/participation scales.
-The other two scales, shy/anxious and acting out/limits indicate positive growth, however there was not a small effect size change (see attached A-CRS report - Appendix 2).
+Small effect size is noted for the shy/anxious scale.
+While acting out/limits indicate positive growth, effect size was less than 0.25 (This A-CRS report follows the T-CRS report noted above.).

-The professional summary report summarizes a child's program experience, as perceived by the school based mental health professional (social worker or psychologist).
+The Professional Summary Report (PSR) summarizes a child's program experience, as perceived by the school based mental health professional (social worker or psychologist).
 Completed at the end of the student's experience in Primary Project, the supervising mental health professional utilizes input from child associates and teachers and indicates recommendations for the future for each individual student.
-In the 2015-16 year, large effect sizes were noted in many of the 13 areas rated by the supervising mental health professional.
-Improvements in shy/withdrawn behaviors, task orientation, assertive social skills, self-confidence and interest in school are a few worth noting (see attached PSR report - Appendix 3).
-School based supervisors made the recommendation to terminate Project for 86% of participants; 9% were recommended to continue participation in Primary Project next fall.
+In the 2016-17 year, large effect sizes were noted in many of the 13 areas rated by the supervising mental health professional (This PSR report follows the A-CRS report noted above.).
+School based supervisors made the recommendation to terminate Project for 80% of participants; 4% were recommended to continue participation in Primary Project next fall.

 Success in the program was assessed by the mental health professional's recommendation for the child.
 Cases in which the child leaves Primary Project because the goals were met (rather than because the school year is ending, the child is moving, etc.) and the professional's recommendation is to terminate the child from Project (as opposed to re-evaluation, continuing next year, etc.) can be considered as "successful" outcomes, with other combinations being considered "unsuccessful".
-Using this criterion, approximately 78.6% of the participants were successful.
+Using this criterion, approximately 61.1% of the participants were successful.
 We compared the average (mean) T-CRS, A-CRS, and PSR change scores for these two groups of Primary Project students.
 The results are presented in the charts below.

-Figure 1 - TCRS outcomes
+Figure 1 -- TCRS Outcomes

-Figure 2 - ACRS outcomes
+Figure 2 -- ACRS Outcomes

-Figure 3 - PSR outcomes
+Figure 3 -- PSR Outcomes